Amit0617/web3-ladder/README.md

 # Web3 Ladder

+> !Disclaimer: Most of the features have to be implemented.
+Currently their technical roadmaps are figured out only

 Web3 Ladder is a bridge between Web2 and Web3 for brands and businesses.
 It allows them to create, manage and integrate Web3 features such as:

 **NFT minting:** Create and sell unique digital assets on various marketplaces and platforms.